Bob Knight: Life after coaching

 In 2008, ESPN hired Knight as a studio analyst and occasional color commentator.
 In November 2012, he called an Indiana men's basketball game for the first time, something he had previously refused to do.
 Then-men's basketball coach Tom Crean reached out to Knight in an attempt to get him to visit the school again.
-On April 2, 2015, ESPN announced that it would not renew its contract with Knight.
+On April 2, 2015, ESPN announced that it would not renew Knight's contract.

-On February 27, 2019, Don Fischer, an IU radio announcer since 1974, said during an interview that Knight was in ill health.
+On February 27, 2019, Don Fischer, an IU radio announcer since 1974, said during an interview, that Knight was in ill health.
 He continued by saying Knight's health "has declined" but did not offer any specifics.

 On April 4, 2019, Knight made his first public appearance after Fischer made his comments.
 He appeared with longtime friend and journalist Bob Hammel and spoke about different aspects of his career.
 During the presentation, Knight seemed to struggle with his memory: he re-introduced his wife to the audience after doing so only 10 minutes earlier, he mistakenly said that former IU basketball player Landon Turner had died, and, after telling a story about Michael Jordan, he later told the same story, replacing Jordan with former IU basketball player Damon Bailey.

 Knight and his wife resided in Lubbock, Texas, even after his retirement.
 On July 10, 2019, the Indiana Daily Student, IU's campus newspaper, reported that Knight and his wife had purchased a home in Bloomington for $572,500, suggesting that Knight had decided to return to Bloomington to live.